Gaming Grammar: Games for Teaching Foreign Language Grammar

 In collaboration with leading UK foreign language teachers, researchers at the Digital Creativity Labs are working on the development of a digital game to address these needs.
 Based on world-leading research from York’s Department of Education, the game uses form-function mapping, a research-based teaching approach, to teach the fundamental rules of grammar.

 The game provides a highly effective and motivating teaching and learning tool, enabling pupils to engage in more autonomous learning in a linguistically rich environment, whilst simultaneously allowing teachers to efficiently track their learners’ progress through the aggregation of key gameplay data.

-Between March and July 2017, the game is being trialled in 7 schools in the York and Tadcaster area, working directly with 10 teachers and 200 children.
-This large-scale, classroom-based evaluation of the language game, will provide evidence which demonstrates the efficacy of the use of games for teaching.
-Furthermore, the data gathered through gameplay will give a much more detailed understanding of the learning of the children than has previously been gathered in such trials.
+Between March and July 2017, the game was trialled in 7 schools in the York and Tadcaster area, working directly with 10 teachers and 200 children.
+This large-scale, classroom-based evaluation of the language game, has provided evidence which demonstrates the efficacy of the use of games for teaching.
+Furthermore, the data gathered through gameplay gives a much more detailed understanding of the learning of the children than has previously been gathered in such trials.

 While the initial implementation of the game is French, it has been designed to be adapted to other languages, with scope for extension to English to assist mainstream teaching of English grammar (in support of the SPAG test) as well as for teaching of English as a Foreign Language (EFL).